heathen00/wfparser3/wfparser3/README.md

      implementation is to ensure there are no unneeded exceptions during runtime.
    * The Set<LocalizerBundle> will need to be changed to a SortedSet<LocalizerBundle>.
 I wrote this down someplace, already, but forget where!
+   * What should happen if you try and create a localizer bundle/type/field that is not unique?
+Error?
+Return reference to already existing type?

 ## Rough Notes